 - Service animals are permitted.
 Please advise at time of booking to arrange accommodations

 - Please advise any specific dietary requirements at time of booking in the special requirements field

 - Tour operates in all weather conditions.
-Umbrellas are available for use if guests forget their own.
+Umbrellas and rain ponchos are available for use if guests forget their own.
 If a tour cannot operate due to inclement weather you will be notified

 - Minimum numbers apply.
 There is a possibility of cancellation after confirmation if there is not enough passengers to meet requirements.
 In the event of this occurring, you will be offered an alternative or full refund

 - Due to the nature of the airboat, children under the age of 5, pregnant women, people with back or neck issues or recent surgeries are not allowed to participate in the airboat portion of the tour.